microsoft/azure-health-data-services-workshop/Challenge-07 - FHIR service consent capabilities/ReadMe.md

 ## What does success look like for Challenge-07?

 + Successfully POST a consent record to the Azure Health Data Services FHIR service
-+ Verify that Consent Opt-Out properly filters resources
++ Verify that Consent Opt-Out properly filters Resources

 ## Next Steps